 A Comprehensive Introduction to Acupuncture: The Art and the Science, including written and practical examinations

 Standards of Practice

-Physical therapists who have successfully completed a recognized educational program and are practising acupuncture are expected to use professional judgment and act within their level of competence.
+Physical therapists who have successfully completed a recognized educational program and are practicing acupuncture are expected to use professional judgment and act within their level of competence.